roots/docs/trellis/local-development.md

 Notes on the commands:

-* `SKIP_GALAXY` saves some time because you already have those roles installed
+- `SKIP_GALAXY` saves some time because you already have those roles installed
-* `ANSIBLE_TAGS` runs only the relevant roles
+- `ANSIBLE_TAGS` runs only the relevant roles
-* `--provision` is so that it runs the `dev.yml` playbook and its roles tagged `wordpress`
+- `--provision` is so that it runs the `dev.yml` playbook and its roles tagged `wordpress`

-If you added a *new* WordPress site (or manually added new synced directories to Vagrant), you'll need to reload the VM as well:
+If you added a *new- WordPress site (or manually added new synced directories to Vagrant), you'll need to reload the VM as well:

 ```bash
 vagrant reload --provision